10 Traits Of A Well-Rounded Child

 Another form of being out-going is to broaden their horizons when it comes to eating.
 Encourage your children to be food-adventurers.
 My children don’t like everything, but are all good eaters, and are always willing to try something.
 Cook ethnic foods together for the family.
 Children are usually more eager to eat what they’ve had a role in preparing.

 Excite your child about the opportunity to learn.
 Make learning a part of who your family is.
 You can do this by including educational outings on vacation, taking nature walks, going to local museums and theatre productions and by reading, listening and discussing.
 Read to your child.
 Read for yourself and encourage your child to do the same.
 Let them read what interests them, though.
 It doesn’t hurt to expose them to different genres, but in the end, reading what interests them is better than not reading at tall.
 Talk about what’s going on in the world and in your community with your older children.
 Answer their questions, share your views and invite them to share theirs.
 Be involved in their school and in their education.
-Communicate regularly with their teachers, be plugged in to any online parent portals that allows you to monitor your child’s progress in school, volunteer in your child’s school and talk to them about what they are learning.
+Communicate regularly with their teachers, be plugged into any online parent portals that allow you to monitor your child’s progress in school, volunteer in your child’s school and talk to them about what they are learning.
 Spend time helping younger children with the usual spelling lists, math problems and quizzing for tests.
 Older children may or may not want/need help, but make sure they know you are available.

 REMEMBER: No child is perfect so perfection should not be expected in school.
 As long as a child is doing their best, that’s all you have the right to expect.
 Their best isn’t always going to be the best.
 In fact, their best may rarely be the best, but that’s okay.
 As long as they’re learning to their potential that’s what matters.